ktpolanski/ip2/HMT/hmt.md

 The `HMT_Index` app creates the equivalent of a GO term annotation, using transcription factor binding motifs of interest provided on input.
 The program scans the promoters of genes for motif hits using [FIMO][fimo], and then performs a statistical follow-up analysis to assess whether a binding site is deemed to be present or absent from a particular promoter.
 The follow-up makes use of [the Hommel method][hommel] to combine up to five FIMO-identified hits' p-values, basing on the assumption that multiple weaker hits of a particular motif in a promoter can be as relevant as a single strong one, into a single p-value.
 Said p-value is used in a binomial test to determine whether the motif is deemed present or absent from the promoter of choice.

+## Test Run

+If you want to try out the indexing part of the hypergeometric motif test, the repeat-masked Arabidopsis genome FASTA file and TAIR10 GG3 annotation are provided in `ktpolanski/hmt_index/testdata` along with a single MYB52 binding motif [(Franco-Zorrilla et al., 2014)][fz] in MEME formatting.

 ## Input

 ### Genome